Swan Defined Risk Volatility

 The effect of pair diversification on risk is to reduce it, but we should note this doesn't apply to all risk types.
 When we trade pairs against Swan Defined as a counterpart, there is always some inherent risk that will never be diversified away no matter what.
 This volatility limits the effect of tactical diversification using pair trading.
 Swan Defined's systematic risk is the inherent uncertainty of the entire market, and therefore cannot be mitigated even by pair-trading it against the equity that is not highly correlated to it.
 On the other hand, Swan Defined's unsystematic risk describes the types of risk that we can protect against, at least to some degree, by selecting a matching pair that is not perfectly correlated to Swan Defined Risk.

-Other Information on Investing in Swan Mutual Fund
+Other Consideration for investing in Swan Mutual Fund